 Jack traditionally opens each year of ERA meetings with his outstanding presentations.
 Please join us on Zoom to welcome in the New Year with our first program of 2022!

-Due to copyright restrictions, the video of January’s Zoom presentation by Jack May is unpublished and available for viewing only by current (2021-2022) ERA members.
+The video of January’s Zoom presentation by Jack May is unpublished and available for viewing only by current (2021-2022) ERA members.
 Please complete the following form and we will email you the YouTube link.

 Please Note: Sharing of this link without written authorization of the ERA is prohibited.
 We reserve the right to refuse sharing of this video to any unauthorized viewer.